intel/intel-extension-for-pytorch/README.md

 model = Model()
 res = model(input)
 ```
-If the user want to explore the Intel PyTorch Extension, you just need to transform the above python script as follows.
+If you want to explore the Intel PyTorch Extension, you just need to transform the above python script as follows.
 ```python
 import torch
 import torch.nn as nn